 Open to: Grades 9 - 12

-Prerequisites: Qualifying reading/verbal or math score and completion of high school biology
+Prerequisites: Completion of high school biology

-Course Length: 30 weeks (Academic Year) or 12 weeks (intensive Winter, Early Summer, Mid-summer)
+Course Length: 30 weeks (Academic Year)

 Recommended School Credit: One academic year